BREAKING: Shuren Steps Down As CDRH Director

 He will officially step down on 28 July, when he will hand the reins to current deputy center director Michelle Tarver.
 The timing was chosen to allow Tarver full oversight of the upcoming Medical Device User Fee Amendment (MDUFA VI) negotiations.
 However, Shuren will remain at the FDA for some months to help Tarver transition into the directorate.

-In an all-staff email, FDA director Robert Califf described Shuren as “a catalyst for the modernization of medical device regulation and innovator in every sense of the word.”
+In an all-staff email, FDA commissioner Robert Califf described Shuren as “a catalyst for the modernization of medical device regulation and innovator in every sense of the word.”

 Shuren's work at CDRH included a strong focus on speeding the path to access for medical devices in the US, which often lagged Europe in device authorizations at the time.
 In 2023, the center authorized the highest number of innovative devices in its 48-year history.